Dr Jeremy Price

 - PhD in Atmospheric physics studying stratosphere-troposphere exchange in cut-off-low systems;

-- Joined Met Office in 1995, as a Senior Scientific Officer based at Cardington to stratocumulus cloud;
+- Joined Met Office in 1995, as a Senior Scientific Officer based at Cardington to study stratocumulus cloud;

 - Returned to Cardington Met Research Unit in 2005 to become the new Principal Meteorological Officer.